My blood glucose is always higher in the morning when I get up and is lower during the day.

 - It is helpful to understand how the secretion of insulin changes in Type 2 diabetes.
 The pancreas secretes insulin in response to a meal in two phases.
 In the first 10 minutes after glucose enters the bloodstream, there is an early burst of insulin release called first-phase insulin secretion.
 This is followed by the second-phase insulin secretion, a sustained release of insulin that lasts for several hours.
 One of the early changes in Type 2 diabetes is the loss of first-phase insulin secretion following a meal.
 This means that not enough insulin enters the bloodstream as quickly as it is needed, resulting in high blood glucose after meals.

 Certain medicines taken at mealtimes can help.
-Nateglinide (Starlix) and repaglinide (Prandin) stimulate the pancreas to release more insulin when blood glucose levels are higher, while acarbose (Precose) and miglitol (Glyset) slow the rate at which certain carbohydrates are absorbed from the small intestine.
+Oral drugs such as nateglinide (Starlix) and repaglinide (Prandin) stimulate the pancreas to release more insulin when blood glucose levels are higher, while acarbose (Precose) and miglitol (Glyset) slow the rate at which certain carbohydrates are absorbed from the small intestine.

 The rapid-acting insulin analogs lispro (Humalog), glulisine (Apidra), and aspart (NovoLog) also work effectively to lower blood glucose after meals.
 Regular insulin peaks too slowly to completely lower blood glucose following meals although some people find Regular insulin is the best choice for them.